Richard Nolte: Career

 Nolte and his wife lived in Beirut, Lebanon, from 1951 until 1957 thanks to a grant from the Institute of Current World Affairs.
 He also taught at Dartmouth College in the late 1950s before serving as a Middle East specialist for the American Universities Field Staff.

 Nolte was appointed as the second executive director of the Institute of Current World Affairs in 1959, a position he held until 1978.
 (The ICWA was founded in 1925 by Walter Rogers).
 He often awarded fellowships not just to the traditional fields of diplomacy and journalism, but also to a wide array of disciplines such as music (Roger Reynolds) and dieticians (Andrew Weil).
 He was best known at the Institute for appointing its first woman fellow, Barbara Bright, a journalist who studied in Germany.

+In 1963, Nolte published "The Modern Middle East."
+He wrote numerous articles on the Middle East in addition to this book.

 U.S. President Lyndon Johnson named Nolte as the U.S. ambassador to Egypt in 1967 because of his expertise in Middle Eastern affairs.
 He arrived in Cairo on May 21, 1967.
 However, the Six-Day War broke out just two hours before Nolte was due to present his diplomatic credentials to Egyptian President Gamal Abdel Nasser on June 5, 1967.
 Nolte instead spent his first week in Cairo, Egypt, helping to arrange passage home for Americans stranded in Egypt by the war.

 Nasser had refused to meet with Nolte because the United States had allied with Israel during the war.
 He was expelled from Egypt on June 10, 1967, just one day before the ceasefire which halted the war.
 The Washington Post later called Nolte's short three week term as ambassador "one of the shortest and most hectic diplomatic careers on record."
 Nolte reportedly expected to be offered another ambassadorship somewhere in the Middle East, but U.S. Secretary of State Dean Rusk refused to offer Nolte another position because he viewed Nolte as an Arabist.